jburroni/aistats2023/call-for-papers.md

 Reviews will be visible to area chairs, program chairs, and workflow chairs throughout the process.
 Reviewers will get access to other reviews for a paper after they have submitted their own review.

-Author names will be visible to area chairs and program chairs.
-Reviewers will not know the author names at any stage of the process.
-Reviewer names are visible to the area chair and to the other reviewers of each paper (as well as to program chairs).
+Author names will be visible to program chairs and workflow chairs.
+Reviewers and area chairs will not know the author names at any stage of the process.
+Reviewer names are visible to the area chairs, workflow chairs, and program chairs.

 _Jennifer Dy and Jan-Willem van de Meent_\